English schools reopening - teachers get militant

 Test 5: Protection for the vulnerable

-The NEU is a left led union and it’s joint General Secretaries, Kevin Courtney and Mary Bousted zoomed into every newsroom that would have then to promulgate the message.
+The NEU is a left led union and it’s joint General Secretaries, Kevin Courtney and Mary Bousted zoomed into every newsroom that would have them, to promulgate the message.

-They organised a series of meetings on the zoom platform for members, culminating in what must be the largest online mass meeting of union members ever, when 20 000 education workers listened to the General Secretaries and President Amanda Martin speak.
+They organised a series of meetings on the zoom platform for members, culminating in what must be the largest online mass meeting of union members ever.
+At this 20 000 education workers listened to the General Secretaries and President Amanda Martin speak.
 Participants were able to submit questions and to chat to each other in the meeting.

 The large turnout was indicative of the mood of education workers but also a tribute to the hard work of NEU branch secretaries and rank and file militants in galvanising their members.
 It is this rank and file core that will have to steady the nerves and increase the confidence of education workers as the June 1 deadline approaches.

 Primary schools are small workplaces and often run by paternalistic leaders that claim to be ‘doing the best for the children’.
-Many Headteachers are equally as worried as education workers are and the best of them will support the union stance.
-Where they do not, good organisation and solidarity is needed to help those that may feel pressured back to work.
+Many Headteachers are equally as worried as education workers are, and the best of them will support the union stance.
+Where they do not support it, good organisation and solidarity is needed to help those that may feel pressured back to work.

 There has been a huge battle for hegemony in this struggle.
-The government has of course the TV and the newspapers to push their message, this has been backed up by the rotten right wing elements of the Labour Party, former Education minister David Blunkett for instance and that constant reactionary Tony Blair has thrown his weight behind the government.
+The government has of course the TV and the newspapers to push their message, which has been backed up by the rotten right wing elements of the Labour Party.
+These include former Education minister David Blunkett for instance, and that constant reactionary - Tony Blair - has thrown his weight behind the government.